sandrina-p/gulp-boilerplate-scss-babel-browsersync-php/README.md

 # Gulp Boilerplate
 #### SCSS, Babel, PHP - HTML minify, BrowserSync and more

-If you are someone looking for a starter-kit that compiles your **SCSS to CSS**, Javascript **ES6 to ES5** and gets tired of **reloading your browser** everytime you save your code, this boilerplate might suit you!
+If you are someone looking for a starter-kit that compiles your **SCSS to CSS**, Javascript **ES6 to ES5** and get tired of **reloading your browser** everytime you save your code, this boilerplate might suit you!
-During 2016, I've been gathering some pieces of code that I find to be always useful on my next project, so I ended by creating this boilerplate.
+During 2016, I've been gathering some pieces of code that I find to be always useful on my next project, so I ended up by creating this boilerplate.

 ---